UPPMAX/HPC-python/docs/day3/big_data.rst

 Exercise: Memory allocation (10 min)
 ------------------------------------

-.. info:: Break-out rooms per Cluster or Cluster Type (OnDemand vs terminal)
+.. admonition:: Break-out rooms per Cluster or Cluster Type (OnDemand vs terminal)

 1. Log in to a Desktop (ThinLinc or OnDemand) (see :ref:`common-login`)